 Hire an editor

 The old expression of not being able to see the forest for the trees applies directly to writing.
-After you’ve written, read, re-written, and read yet again, you become blind to errors – everything from typos to singular/plural errors, to run-on sentences, and the like.
+After you’ve written, read, re-written, and read yet again, you become blind to errors—everything from typos to singular/plural errors, to run-on sentences, and the like.
 Every author needs an editor.
-And using a professional editor is far more effective than using a family member or friend, who not wanting to hurt your feelings will not be honest.
-A professional editor will not only correct the obvious grammar and punctuation errors, but can be writing coach, working with you on how to make your book more audience appealing and more marketable.
+And using a professional editor is far more effective than using a family member or friend who, not wanting to hurt your feelings will not be honest.
+A professional editor will not only correct the obvious grammar and punctuation errors, but can be a writing coach, working with you on how to make your book more audience appealing and more marketable.